softwaresaved/2020-04-30-ramp-swc/novice/python/02-lists.md

 Odds are: [1, 3, 5, 7, 9, 11, 15]
 ~~~

-This looks like an array because we can use *slicing* notation to pick out an individual element -
+This looks like an array because we can use indexing to pick out an individual element -
 indexes start from 0.

 Programming languages like Fortran and MATLAB start counting at 1,